rabbitmq/rabbitmq-website/site/web-stomp.md

     rabbitmq-plugins enable rabbitmq_web_stomp

-## <a id="usage"/>Usage
+## <a id="usage">Usage</a>

-In order to use STOMP in a web-browser context, a JavaScript STOMP library is required.
+In order to use STOMP in a Web browser context, a JavaScript STOMP library is required.
 We've tested a [stomp-websocket](https://github.com/jmesnil/stomp-websocket/) library by [Jeff Mesnil](https://github.com/jmesnil) and
 [Jeff Lindsay](https://github.com/progrium).
 [This library](https://github.com/rabbitmq/rabbitmq-web-stomp-examples/blob/master/priv/stomp.js)
-is included as part of RabbitMQ Web STOMP examples.
+is included as part of [RabbitMQ Web STOMP examples](https://github.com/rabbitmq/rabbitmq-web-stomp-examples).

 By default the Web STOMP plugin exposes both a WebSocket and a SockJS endpoint on port 15674.
 The WebSocket endpoint is available